-Unscheduled DNA synthesis in the rodent liver.
+UDS in the rodent liver.
 A number of studies have been performed to investigate the ability of carbon tetrachloride to induce UDS in the liver of rats and mice treated in vivo.
 In an initial study of de novo and repair replication of DNA in the livers of treated rats, Craddock and Henderson (1978) reported that oral administration of 4000 mg/kg carbon tetrachloride increased the synthesis of DNA in non-replicating hydroxyurea-treated hepatocytes 17 hours, but not 2 hours, after treatment.
 In the absence of the hydroxyurea treatment, extensive DNA synthesis was seen at the 17-hour time point.
-Diethylnitrosamine, ethyl ethanesulfonate, aflatoxin, and retrosine induced DNA repair replication at the earlier two-hour sampling.
+Diethylnitrosamine, ethyl ethanesulfonate, aflatoxin, and retrosine induced DNA repair replication at the earlier 2-hour sampling.
 The delay seen with carbon tetrachloride was suggested by the authors as indicating that the repair was associated with damage caused by an indirect mechanism such as deoxyribonuclease activity resulting from lysosomal damage; however, the extensive DNA synthesis occurring at the 17-hour time point is almost certainly due to proliferation following extensive cell death induced by carbon tetrachloride.
 Under these conditions, it is not clear how efficient the hydroxyurea inhibition of DNA synthesis would be.
 In a more recent study using the hydroxyurea approach, Ikegwuonu and Mehendale (1991) saw similar results, although they saw no increase in DNA breakage using an alkaline elution technique in a parallel study.
 The observations of DNA repair in the absence of detectable DNA breaks are inconsistent and the authors concluded that the hydroxyurea repair results were attributable to induced de novo synthesis (post replication repair) rather than true DNA repair.
 It should also be noted that the use of the hydroxyurea method to measure UDS is generally not recommended because of the complex effects of hydroxyurea in the cell and its ability to directly induce UDS (for additional details, see Madle et al., 1994).

-Six other studies have been conducted using the currently recommended and more reliable autographic method of detecting UDS.
-No increase in UDS induced by carbon tetrachloride was seen even at doses exhibiting significant toxicity.
+In six other studies conducted using the currently recommended autographic detection method, no increase in UDS induced by carbon tetrachloride was seen even at doses exhibiting significant toxicity.
 With the autographic method, DNA uptake is measured in individual cells allowing UDS to be clearly distinguished from de novo synthesis.

 To summarize the UDS results, eight in vivo studies have been performed investigating UDS in the rodent liver following carbon tetrachloride administration.
 Two major methods for measuring UDS were employed, the autographic method that allows UDS in individual cells to be measured and that is considered to be more reliable, and a less reliable method that measures DNA synthesis in the presence of hydroxyurea, an inhibitor of global de novo DNA synthesis.
-The six studies that used the autoradiographic method yielded negative results whereas the two that used the hydroxyurea method produced results most appropriately characterized as false positives.
+The six studies that used the autoradiographic method yielded negative results.

 Chromosome aberrations and micronuclei in rodent liver cells.
 In cytogenetic assays of hepatocytes isolated from treated rodents, carbon tetrachloride produced mixed, largely negative results.
-In an early study by Curtis and Tiley (1968), no increase in chromosomal fragments or bridges occurring in anaphase cells was seen in liver squash preparations of mice treated with a high (8000 mg/kg) dose of carbon tetrachloride.
+In an early study by Curtis and Tiley (1968), no increase in chromosomal fragments or bridges occurring in anaphase cells was seen in liver squash preparations of mice treated with a high (8,000 mg/kg) dose of carbon tetrachloride.
 Similar negative results for structural chromosome aberrations, SCEs and micronuclei were reported at all time points in time course studies conducted by Sawada et al. (1991).
-Negative results were also reported for micronucleus formation and altered ploidy by Uryvaeva and Delone (1995).
+Negative results were also reported for MN formation and altered ploidy by Uryvaeva and Delone (1995).